What is a Customer vs a Partner?

 Why Qrvey Is Different

-At Qrvey, we take a different approach to embedded analytics software.
+At Qrvey, we take a different approach as the best embedded analytics software.
 We don’t even have customers, we only have partners.

 In a partner relationship, your vendor isn’t just looking to make a quick sale and move on.
 Instead, they’re in it for the long haul.
 The sales process isn’t focused on making the sale, it’s based on the mutual success of both parties.